-- o never running, pushing or shouting

-- o being ready to help by opening doors

-- o standing back to let people pass

-- o keeping in line when walking with a class or group

-- o in crowded places please keep to the left
+- o walking sensibly and using an indoor voice - o being ready to help by opening doors - o standing back to let people pass - o keeping in line when walking with a class or group - o in crowded places please keep to the left

-You always speak politely to everyone and use a low voice
+You always speak politely to everyone and use a lowvoice.

-You are silent whenever you are required to be
+You are silent whenever you are required to be.